bodo-ai/PyDough/documentation/usage.md

 <!-- TOC --><a name="evaluation-apis"></a>
 ## Evaluation APIs

-This sections describes various APIs you can use to execute PyDough code.
+This section describes various APIs you can use to execute PyDough code.

 <!-- TOC --><a name="pydoughto_sql"></a>
 ### `pydough.to_sql`